teaguetomesh/dqva-and-circuit-cutting/README.md

 ### Wei

 ```
-1. Handle original_dag that already has >1 components
+- [] Handle original_dag that already has >1 components
-2. Easy interface for the uniter -- Done
+- [x] Easy interface for the uniter
-3. Cut the circuit into multiple parts
+- [x] Cut the circuit into multiple parts
+- [] Automatic algorithm to find positions to cut
+- [] Is modification to Qiskit source code still needed?
 ```
 ### Teague
 ```
-1. Implement uniter based on sub_circ, wiring, stitches interface
+- [] Implement uniter based on sub_circ, wiring, stitches interface
-2. Add quantum_circuit_generator
+- [] Add quantum_circuit_generator
 ```
 ## Future Directions